Tube Slider: Development and release

-Tube Slider was developed by NDcube, a wholly owned subsidiary of Nintendo founded on March 1, 2000, responsible for the Mario Party series since Mario Party 9 onwards, which previously worked on F-Zero: Maximum Velocity for Game Boy Advance.
+Tube Slider was developed by NDcube, a joint venture between Dentsu and Nintendo founded on March 1, 2000, responsible for the Mario Party series since Mario Party 9 onwards, which previously worked on F-Zero: Maximum Velocity for Game Boy Advance.
 It was co-directed by Jun Uriu and Manabu Washio alongside producer Masayuki Akahori.
 Uriu also acted as program director.
 Kenji Nomura served as design director, with Kazushi Maeta acting as planner.
 Nizo Yamamoto and Takashi Watabe handled the artwork.
 Japanese animation studio Studio 4°C were responsible for the game's vehicle designs.
 The soundtrack was scored by Mitsuteru Furukawa, who previously worked with Masaru Tajima and F-Zero co-composer Naoto Ishida on Maximum Velocity.

 Tube Slider was originally pitched as an entry in the F-Zero franchise, but it was later reworked into a stand-alone game.
 Maeta divulged details about its development process in a 2003 interview.
 He explained that the enclosed tube courses gave NDcube the ability to design futuristic and complex track structures not found in typical racing games.
 For its title, Maeda remarked that the crew wanted a name that gave players an idea of what the game is about.
 He also claimed that the staff conducted hours of research on race tracks worldwide and roller coasters while developing the game.
 Maeda stated that the team aimed to capture the experience of racing down a "bobsled or luge track" with the game.
 He additionally stated that their work in F-Zero: Maximum Velocity gave them experience in creating a great sense of speed, which they felt it was important, but expressed that the game's physics were different compared to F-Zero.
 Maeda felt that the GameCube was a good choice for the project, as the platform "lets developers deal with memory and texture issues very easily".

-Tube Slider was initially slated for a February 2003 launch, before being shipped on April 17.
-It was the first title to be released under the NEC Interchannel label, a North American gaming division of NEC, headed by former Capcom senior vice president Clint Kurahashi, intended to publish games for PlayStation 2, Game Boy Advance, GameCube and Xbox.
+Tube Slider was initially slated for a February 2003 launch, before being shipped on April 15.
+It was the first of two titles to be released under the NEC Interchannel label, a North American gaming division of NEC, headed by former Capcom senior vice president Clint Kurahashi, intended to publish games for PlayStation 2, Game Boy Advance, GameCube and Xbox.
 A Japanese release was planned but canceled for unknown reasons.